-For companies interested in funding, Dayton explained they can apply via the Arcview website so the company can see if they’re a good fit.
+For companies interested in funding, Dayton explained they could apply via the Arcview website so the company can see if they’re a good fit.
 He said they’re looking for companies with strong teams with a product that has the potential to serve a large market.
 They are especially interested in those that have achieved consistent sales of a good product.

-If interested, an Arcview representative reaches out to the company and they present via video to a selection committee.
+If interested, an Arcview representative reaches out to the company, and they present via video to a selection committee.
 If they pass, their company is featured on Arcview’s platform along with 50 to 100 other companies their investors can view.
 Some are allowed to present at select company events.
 They are then paired with mentors and advisors who introduce them to investors.

 The minimum investment in a company is between $50,000 and $100,000.
 To invest in Arcview, you must be an accredited investor who has a liquid net worth of $1 million or made $200,000 in a row for the last two years.

 Bright Future Ahead For Cannabis and Arcview

 In the future, Dayton sees cannabis becoming merely another consumer package good.
 He believes it will be like the wine industry, where you do have a few big companies but many other mom-and-pop brands.

 For those interested in getting into the cannabis industry, Dayton said people should figure out what they already know and apply it to the cannabis sector.
 Dayton said there are tremendous opportunities for companies to develop software and logistics to assist the industry.
 Arcview has likely funded many such companies.

 “There’s always room for a better mousetrap,” Dayton said.
 “There’s always an opportunity to unseat any of the incumbents.”

 In addition, there remains a lot of room for innovation in the sector.